Charles Leclerc frustrated with Ferrari strategy in Qualifying for Canadian Grand Prix after Q2 exit

 "I had a clear opinion and we went for something opposite.
 Obviously it's frustrating to accept it first, then you are putting yourself in a very difficult situation.

-"From that moment onwards it slipped way from us.
+"From that moment onwards, it slipped away from us.
 Having said that, it's not all of that because other drivers managed to go to Q3 in the same way I did.
 Again, we are just making our life way too difficult.

 "I will manage it myself internally and I don't want to say what will happen but there will be a talk and analysis.
 Hopefully we can come back stronger from it because it's been quite a few times now."